 As the economy slowly rebounds and women re-enter the workforce, experts expect that the number of female homebuyers will steadily rise.
 While this is promising, it also begs the question: how do we level the playing field and eliminate unnecessary hurdles for women, and everyone else, so they can better equip themselves to optimize the largest financial transaction of their lives?

-For us, leveling the playfield starts with a transparent, anonymous mortgage shopping experience.
+For us, leveling the playing field starts with a transparent, anonymous mortgage shopping experience.
 We designed our technology to remove any potential bias from the mortgage process.
 That means that when a home buyer or homeowner works with us, they are able to access accurate, detailed mortgage offers from a marketplace, without revealing any identifying information to that marketplace.

 Furthermore, loan pricing in our marketplace is pre-negotiated, for everyone.
 Everyone gets our best deal.
 So when our customers gets offers from our marketplace they are seeing the best we have to offer, regardless of who that customer is.